ieb/NmeaApp/README.md

 * [x] Calcs not firing.
 * [x] NMEA0183 sentences were not being parsed correctly for some apps
 * [x] Fix packaging so that serialport and usb are included in the binary.
-* [x] When UI reloads it doesnt remember state of backend can connection or tcp server.
+* [x] When UI reloads it doesn't remember state of backend can connection or tcp server.
 Now the TCP server and NMEA2000 are managed automatically in the backend.
 * [x] Remove NMEA0183 reader code from AppMain.
 * [x] When the NMEA2000 USB connection encounters an error it should close the USB device and reopen.
 2 types seen so far.
 LIBUSB_ERROR_NO_DEVICE on transfer and a timeout on packets received.
 There should be some way of pinging the USB layer to check that the device is still there and operational.
 * [x] On exit the native usb driver thread tries to close, but has already closed causing a segv.
 It should be resilient to this as any exit will cause the same.
 Fix will need to be in the c code.
-The fix is to ensure that will-quit event does not exit before shutdown has happend by calling event.preventDefault before returning the event.
+The fix is to ensure that will-quit event does not exit before shutdown has happened by calling event.preventDefault before returning the event.
 Then the normal close of the usb can take place and complete before the c pointers become invalid and cause a segv.
 There are a number of threads in the c usb lib that do not close automatically and do not block the nodeJS main thread.